 - The test mass is NOT subject to inverse square distance law.
 Now the test mass is subject to inverse (linear) distance law and;

 - If test particle is located at a particular depth within sphere (or disk), the outer area of sphere (or disk) will have NO GRAVITATIONAL EFFECT on test mass.
 Its meaning is that if test particle moves from center to outer edge, the (gravitational) mass will seem to increase.

-Given the above two points along with few others which I have explained in the book, Theorem XXXIII naturally gives flat rotation curves for galaxies; Kepler’s 3rd law becomes totally irrelevant and Dark Matter problem is solved from root.
+Given the above two points along with few others which I have explained in the book (Free PDF link), Theorem XXXIII naturally gives flat rotation curves for galaxies; Kepler’s 3rd law becomes totally irrelevant and Dark Matter problem is solved from root.